glacials/winter/README.md

    When you tell Winter a page is done, it gains permanent failsafes to prevent future breakage.
    Winter is built for content that will last decades.
-3. **Good content is portable content.**
+3. **Good content is portable.**
+   Winter is anti-lock-in.
-   Winter can produce pages from Markdown, Org, or HTML.
+   Source documents are Markdown, Org, or HTML.
-   It adds a few conveniences but all of them are human-readable when not rendered, making it easy to switch generators.
+   Winter-specific "syntax" degrades gracefully into human-readable text.
-4. **Understand content.**
+3. **Understand content.**
    Winter is not just a markup parser and renderer.
    It traverses ASTs to introduce visual treatments without introducing any syntax on top of Markdown or Org.

 Winter has only two strict rules:

-1. **All web paths end in `.html` (except `/`).**
+1. **Web paths end in `.html`.**
-   This ensures you can always serve your content from any dumb fileserver, even if Winter itself is dead and gone.
+   This ensures you can easily migrate old pages to any dumb fileserver without breaking links, even if Winter itself is dead and gone.
    Winter performs this enforcement for you.
-3. **All pages are top-level**.
+3. **All pages are top-level.**
-   Shuffling pages and links between subdirectories is wrought with chances to break something.
-   Winter removes this problem from your plate by allowing any directory tree in `src/` to turn into a flat directory tree in `dist`/.
+   Shuffling users up and down directory trees creates opportunities for links to invisibly break.
+   You can organize `src` however you want, but Winter will always flatten it when producing `dist` (and error on conflicts).

-## Installation {#installation}
+## Installation

 ```sh
 # CLI